Browse answers to some of the most common questions about Pachamama Journeys.

 How do I know if this experience is right for me?

 We trust that people are called to this experience and go when the time is right.
-If you would like support in looking to see if this is the right experience and timing, please contact Pachamama Journeys Director, David Tucker, who has been leading groups and overseeing this program for over a decade.
+If you would like support in looking to see if this is the right experience and timing, please contact Pachamama Journeys Director, Steve Torneten, who has been leading groups for over 5 years.
 He is very familiar with the unique opportunity of the journey and the potential it has to offer.
-Our Travel Coordinator, Pat Jackson, has supported hundreds of traveler’s prepare logistically for this experience and is available to offer any assistance.
+He can also support you as you prepare logistically for this experience and is available to offer any assistance.
 Most importantly, trust your heart.

 How do I register?